caraml-dev/turing/engines/experiment/docs/rpc_plugins.md

 }
 ```
 [`hashicorp/go-plugin`](https://github.com/hashicorp/go-plugin) uses [`hclog`](https://github.com/hashicorp/go-hclog)
-library for logging, and it expects that the plugin's log stream will be written into the standard output as `hlog`
+library for logging, and it expects that the plugin's log stream will be written into the standard output as `hclog`
 formatted entries.
 On other hand, Turing is relying on [`zap`](https://github.com/uber-go/zap) for logging, hence
-`turing/engines/experiment` module provides a bridge between `zap` and `hlog` libraries.
+`turing/engines/experiment` module provides a bridge between `zap` and `hclog` libraries.
 By default, `zap` logger is
-used for logging, so in order to enable `hlog` logger, it's required to import the corresponding package for its
+used for logging, so in order to enable `hclog` logger, it's required to import the corresponding package for its
 side effect:
 ```go
 import (
 	_ "github.com/gojek/turing/engines/experiment/log/hclog"
 )
 ```
-Such import statement will configure `github.com/gojek/turing/engines/experiment/log` to use `hlog` logger with the
+Such import statement will configure `github.com/gojek/turing/engines/experiment/log` to use `hclog` logger with the
 default configuration.
-Alternatively, it's possible to configure `hlog` logger explicitly by calling `SetGlobalLogger`
+Alternatively, it's possible to configure `hclog` logger explicitly by calling `SetGlobalLogger`
 function:

 ```go